Listing a heritage place

-Anyone can nominate a place or object in South Australia to be considered for State heritage listing.
+Anyone can nominate a place, area or object in South Australia to be considered for State heritage listing.
 In order to determine if a place or object has State heritage significance, it will be assessed against certain criteria by the South Australian Heritage Council.

 If the South Australian Heritage Council determine that a nomination meets one or more of the 7 criteria under Section 16 of the Heritage Places Act 1993, they will Provisionally enter the place on the South Australian Heritage Register.